Frequently Asked Questions about the Application Forms

 Our family does not have a permanent legal residence.
 How do I complete the proof of residency form?

-You should contact the school district where you currently reside (in shared housing, motel/hotel, campground, or temporary shelter).
-The school systems are able to help determine residency and PreK placement options.
+The school systems will help determine residency and PreK placement options using the McKinney-Vento Homeless Education Act.
 Some considerations will be: where you are living and have been living, where the child has been enrolled in school, where the child's siblings attend school, where you are looking for permanent housing, and when you might find permanent housing.